Leadinger/reading-progress-indicator/readme.md

 ![Leadinger](http://leadinger.com/themes/leadinger-creative/assets/images/leadinger_logo.svg)

-Here is source code to our first video tutorial.
-For further information about this topic check link below.
+Here is the source code to our first video tutorial.
+For further information about this topic check the links below.

 HTML5 progress element
 * https://css-tricks.com/html5-progress-element/